jamesbuckett/ckad-bootcamp/02-kubernetes-configuration.md

 <details class="faq box"><summary>Kubernetes LimitRange (limits) A policy to constrain resource allocations (to Pods or Containers) in a namespace</summary>
 <p>

-> Problem Statement: I want to set default CPU and Memory allocations for my containers if missing
+> Problem Statement: I want to set default CPU and Memory allocations for my microservices if missing
 >
 > tl;dr – Forgot to define CPU and Memory in your Pod spec, no worries let me set some defaults for you